l3x/golang-code-examples/README.md

 This is a collection of Go language examples that demonstrate various concepts.

+These examples could be useful for your projects, thesis and learning.

 Feel free to use any of the code examples in your projects.

-These examples would be very useful for your projects, thesis and learning.
+I hope that your find this resource helpful.

+Best Regards,

+Lex

 ## Audience